HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Proposed Method

 Each input sample $\mathcal{F}^{(i)}_{30}$, as described in the previous section, is fed into the proposed prediction model to estimate the RUL.
 Our prediction model comprises three primary components: CNN block, A-LSTM block, and ODE-LSTM block.
 Among these, A-LSTM block is adopted from the prior work~\cite{liu2020anomaly}, while the other components are tailored.

-\paragraph{CNN block} The input tensor $\mathcal{F}^{(i)}_{30}$ is first reshaped into a sequence of 10 time steps, each represented by a 24-dimensional feature vector.
-This sequence is then passed through a stack of three one-dimensional convolutional layers~\cite{kiranyaz20211d} with a shared kernel size of 5 and progressively increasing channel dimensions—$H$, $2H$, and $4H$, where $H = 64$—consistent with the optimal configuration identified in Figure~\ref{fig:rmse_model_configs}.
+\paragraph{CNN block} The input sample $\mathcal{F}^{(i)}_{30}\in\mathbb{R}^{10\times4\times6}$ is reshaped into a matrix of shape $\mathbb{R}^{10\times24}$ by flattening the $4\times6$ features at each time step.
+This matrix is then passed through a stack of three one-dimensional convolutional layers~\cite{kiranyaz20211d} with a kernel size of 5 and progressively increasing channel dimensions—$H$, $2H$, and $4H$, where $H = 64$—consistent with the optimal configuration identified in Figure~\ref{fig:rmse_model_configs}.
 Each convolution operation is followed by batch normalization~\cite{bjorck2018understanding}, and a Leaky ReLU activation~\cite{xu2020reluplex}.
 A dropout~\cite{wei2020implicit} layer with a fixed rate of 0.3 is applied at the end of the CNN block for regularization.
 Note that this fixed dropout rate of 0.3 is consistently used across all dropout layers in the prediction model.
-The resulting output is a feature map of shape $\mathbb{R}^{10 \times 256}$, effectively capturing temporal dependencies and patterns within the cycle window.
+The resulting output is

-\paragraph{A-LSTM Block} The feature map from the CNN block is fed into a two A-LSTM cells~\cite{liu2020anomaly} with a sequence length of 10.
-The input size to the A-LSTM is $256$, and the hidden size is $128$.
-This block captures long-range temporal dependencies with attention mechanisms across the sequence.
-The hidden state at the final timestep is extracted and regularized via dropout, resulting in a output vector of shape $\mathbb{R}^{128}$.

-\paragraph{ODE-LSTM Block} This block processes the input sample $\mathcal{F}^{(i)}_{30}$ by reshaping it into a matrix of shape $\mathbb{R}^{10 \times 24}$, while preserving the temporal order.
-A continuous time sequence $t \in [0, 1]$ with 10 uniformly spaced points is generated to simulate continuous-time dynamics.
-Both the reshaped input and time sequence are fed into two stacked ODE-LSTM cells, with each input size 24 and hidden size 256.
-The final hidden state is extracted and passed through a dropout layer, resulting in an output vector of size $\mathbb{R}^{256}$.

-Our ODE-LSTM cell extends the traditional long short-term memory (LSTM)~\cite{sherstinsky2020fundamentals} architecture by integrating neural ordinary differential equations (ODEs)~\cite{chen2018neural} to model the continuous evolution of hidden states between discrete inputs.
-The computation proceeds in two stages: (1) continuous-time evolution of the hidden state using an ODE solver, and (2) discrete-time update using the LSTM cell, as follows: